Flyiso/ingreadient-check/README.md

       3. Make it return the final image- connect it all to class/code that connect it to everything else needed for database creation.

+TODO:  Try to 'force' merge by adjusting flattening/remapping until success.
+       then move on to next frame. (might solve bad flattening?)

 2) add option to add label by photo for fully visible labels.

 3) Detect words on ingredient label, filter and save by target language.